How the Resource Recovery Program Works

 - Upon confirmation that the wiping process has been completed, the department or faculty member will be responsible for picking up the unit in Resource Recovery and providing the completed paperwork, including payment, to the Facilities Resource Recovery program coordinator.

-Note: If the data is unique to the faculty member’s research or work, a sale can be made with the stipulation that the department manager acknowledge the fact the data will be remaining with the unit and consequently will not jeopardize Princeton University.
-An e-mail sent from the department manager to email@example.com must be received in order to confirm this stipulation.
+Note: If the data is unique to the faculty member’s research or work, a sale can be made with the stipulation that the department manager acknowledges the fact the data will be remaining with the unit and consequently will not jeopardize Princeton University.
+An e-mail sent from the department manager to firstname.lastname@example.org must be received in order to confirm this stipulation.

 When Professors/Researchers Leave the University & Want to Take Equipment with Them